 As you can see in the example below, there was a strong bullish upward trend.
 Which means the buyers are in control of the market.
-After four candles the buyers were no longer able to keep pushing the price higher, indecision hit in the form of a doji, the sellers came in and we see the wash down.
+After four candles the buyers were no longer able to keep pushing the price higher, indecision hit in the form of a doji, the sellers came in and we see the wash in price moving down.

 Shorting Stocks That Go Parabolic